 If you to going off of the main circuit, it is possible to camp in tents and frequently under rock overhangs that are very common in the range.

-Most people who visit the Rwenzori go to a beautiful circuit heading up the Bujuku valley, over the Scott Elliot Pass to the stunning Kitandara Lakes then over Freshfield Pass into the Mubuku Valley.
+Traditionally, people trekking the Rwenzori have used the beautiful circuit heading up the Bujuku valley, over the Scott Elliot Pass to the stunning Kitandara Lakes then over Freshfield Pass into the Mubuku Valley.
 As mentioned abover, there are numerous huts along this section, most of which are quite nice.
 The trails are very rough and contain deep mud in many places but are quite well maintained given the weather and conditions.
 At various times efforts have been made to install boardwalks over some of the deeper bogs but many of these have rotted and are currently in various states of disrepair.
+Recent trip reports indicate that the RMS has reliability problems and that the level of mountaineering experience of at least some of their guides is minimal.
 It takes most people roughly a week to approach and climb Mt.
 Standley.
 The following gives an idea of the itinerary that many people travel: